-You do NOT need to seek approval for absence from quizzes.
+You do NOT need to seek approval for absence from quizzes, as there will be no makeups.
 However, if for any reason, you are unable to attend the final exam, you MUST seek approval of absence from me BEFORE the exam.
 Your request should be supported by valid documents, such as a medical certificate issued by a registered medical practitioner.
 Note that outside activities or more than one exam on the same day are not acceptable excuses for missing an exam.
 Please plan accordingly.
 Absence from the final exam without prior approval of absence would result in ZERO score.